-The card also comes with the ability to earn membership rewards that can be used toward business expenses whether it's for travel, purchasing gift cards for clients, dining out or simply shopping for office supplies and more at various retailers.
+The card also comes with the ability to earn Membership Rewards® points that can be used toward business expenses whether it's for travel, purchasing gift cards for clients, dining out or simply shopping for office supplies and more at various retailers.
 You can also get cards for your employees, making it easier to stay on top of how much your employees are spending while also earning more rewards for your business.
+Terms apply.

-New card ownership also comes with a welcome bonus offer allowing new cardholders to earn 5,000 Membership Rewards® points after making a qualifying purchase in the first year of card membership.
-Additionally, you'll earn one point for each dollar spent on qualifying purchases and two points for each dollar spent when booking travel on the American Express Travel website.
+New card ownership also comes with a limited time offer through which you can earn three Membership Rewards® points on the first $50,000 in combined spending at U.S. restaurants as well as on hotel stays booked directly with hotels and airfare purchase directly with airlines during your first three months of card membership (offer ends Nov.
+6, 2019).
+Otherwise, you'll earn one point for each $1 spent on qualifying purchases and two points for each $1 spent when booking travel on the American Express Travel website.
+Terms apply.

 Here are the some of the perks that come with card ownership:

-Besides those 5,000 bonus points just for making your first qualifying purchase in the first year of card ownership, the Business Green Rewards Card from American Express has a few things our editors really like.
+Besides the limited time welcome offer, the Business Green Rewards Card from American Express has a few things our editors really like.

 While a charge card like the Business Green Rewards Card from American Express is paid in full each month to help the card owner who doesn't quite trust themselves or their employees to spend responsibly, or simply want to keep their costs down, there is the Pay Over Time feature for some purchases.
 The Business Green Rewards Card from American Express allows eligible cardholders to enroll this Pay Over Time program to allow certain purchases to be paid over a certain length of time.
 With this option, on certain purchases you can pay over a certain length of time, choosing to carry a balance.
 You will accrue interest on these purchases, but it's certainly helpful if you are making a big ticket purchase for your business with this card and just can't quite pay it off in the same month as the purchase.